Open-RSC/IdleRSC/README.md

 4. Test a compilation, then code away!
 If you have problems, you can create a new issue or ask for help in the OpenRSC Discord.

 ## Configuring Stake Switcher
 Inside your run_windows.bat or run_linux.sh, add the following lines.
 Restart the bot.
-Press F5, F6, F7 to validate.
+Press F5, F6, F7, F8 to validate.
 ```
 --attack-items 123,456
 --strength-items 123,456
 --defence-items 123,456
+--spell-id 2
 ```